-Back in 2009, the New York Yankees unveiled the modern version of Yankee Stadium, otherwise known as the house Derek Jeter built.
-It may feel more like a museum than a baseball stadium, but it has plenty of cache in its name alone.
-Unlike their crosstown rivals the New York Mets, the Yankees have generally been offering competitive regular season and playoff baseball since opening the new Yankee Stadium.
-Prices for food and tickets are pretty expensive, but you’re in New York so you should expect that to begin with.
+As you visit this modernized version of Yankee Stadium, it may feel more like a museum than a baseball stadium, but that is important to the legions of fans who come to reminisce as well as see a modern-day Yankees baseball game.
+Unlike their crosstown rivals the New York Mets, the Yankees have been offering competitive regular season and playoff baseball since opening the new Yankee Stadium.
+Prices for food and tickets are pretty expensive but when you want to experience a Yankee's game, that needs to be built into the budget.

-There was a lot of concern that Yankee tickets would be hard to come by when the new Stadium opened, but the ticket prices have kept a good supply of tickets in the marketplace.
-On the primary ticketing side, you can buy tickets through the Yankees either online, via phone, or at the Yankee Stadium box office.
-The Yankees don’t variably price their tickets, so it doesn’t matter what day of the week it is or who they’re playing.
-Ticket prices in sections never change.
-Tickets start as low as $18 for bleacher seats.
+On the direct ticketing side, you can buy tickets through the Yankees either online, via phone, or at the Yankee Stadium box office.
+The Yankees don’t vary the price of their tickets, so it doesn’t matter what day of the week it is or who they’re playing.
+Ticket prices in sections never change and tickets start as low as $15 for bleacher seats.

-There aren't many bad sightlines in Yankee Stadium, so you'll be able to enjoy your baseball from many different sections.
-If you want a big time ballpark experience, spend to sit in the Legends Seats around home plate and the dugouts.
+There aren't many bad sight lines in Yankee Stadium, so you'll be able to enjoy your baseball from many different sections.
+If you want a big-time ballpark experience, spend enough on your tickets to sit in the Legends Suites Seats around home plate and the dugouts.
 Ticket prices vary from approximately $600-$1600 per ticket, but you’re getting the best seats in the house.
-Those seats also come with unlimited food and non-alcoholic beverages with waiter service bringing things to you in the best seats in the house that get you up close to your favorite Yankees like Jeter.
+Those seats also come with unlimited food and non-alcoholic beverages with wait service.

-For less money, you can look into the Jim Beam suite area prices.
+For less money, you can look into the Jim Beam Suite seat prices.
 Tickets come with club access, a lounge area, and cushioned seats for those behind home plate.
-There’s also the Mohegan Sun Batter’s Eye seats in center field, which are the three rows above the Mohegan Sun Sports Bar.
-The seats start at $65 and also offer all-inclusive food and non-alcoholic beverages.
-The Malibu Rooftop Deck near section 310 offers the same thing.

-You may be best served just to by Upper Deck tickets, watch the first couple innings from your seats, and then wander down to field level and enjoy the game from the standing room areas as you walk around.
-You’ll have a pretty good view of everything going on.
+If you just don't want to spend that much money, you may be best served just to by Upper Deck tickets, watch the first couple innings from your seats, and then wander down to field level and enjoy the game from the standing room areas as you walk around.
+That way, you’ll have a pretty good view of everything going on.

 At the Game